bootstraponline/run_blocking/readme.md

 # Run Blocking Kotlin Native

-See `mv.sh` to build the iOS framework.
+See `ios.sh` to build the iOS framework.